 Why Practicing Outdoors Can Deepen Your Practice

-Nature is not just a prettier backdrop.
-Many practitioners find that a natural setting makes it easier to settle their breath and drop into stillness — the spaciousness of the outdoors seems to quiet mental noise in a way a studio ceiling doesn't.
+Nature is more than a prettier backdrop.
+Plenty of practitioners find it easier to settle the breath and drop into stillness out there - something about all that open space quiets mental noise in a way a studio ceiling doesn't.
 Those reports are anecdotal, but the experience is common enough to take seriously.

 Pranayama, already central to yoga's 3,000-year-old tradition, takes on new texture when you're breathing open air rather than recycled indoor air.
 Even experienced practitioners often find outdoor practice pulls them back to beginner's mind - the environment is genuinely new, and the body responds to that.